-Given that the project would not remove ring-tailed cat denning or nesting habitat and the BSA contains a highly traveled roadway and occupied human structures that likely preclude ring-tail cats from denning in the project area, Caltrans has determined the project would have "No Impact" on ring-tailed cats or their habitat.
+Given that the project would not remove ringtail denning or nesting habitat and the BSA contains a highly traveled roadway and occupied human structures that likely preclude ringtail from denning in the project area, Caltrans has determined the project would have "No Impact" on ringtail or their habitat.

-Per CESA, given the project would not directly harm this species, the project would not result in "Take" of ring-tailed cat.
+Per CESA, given the project would not directly harm this species, the project would not result in "Take" of ringtail.